 Grandparents rights cases are among the most difficult of the family law cases.
 The burden of proof must be met, and the courts must determine that visiting or living with the grandparent is in the best interest of the child.

 With more than two decades of experience trying grandparents rights cases, The Cimino Law Firm is the right choice for your situation.
 Our firm makes the process as easy as possible for grandparents.

 We understand that fighting a grandparents rights case can be exhausting and overwhelming.
-We make the process much easier by providing potential clients with a free phone consultation.
+We make the process much easier by providing potential clients with a confidential phone consultation.
 You can speak to one of our attorneys, who will let you know if you have a case.
 If you do, the attorney will explain how he or she will move forward.

 You will have to come into the firm to provide an interview and documents, but we even make that easy.
 We have locations in Rochester and Webster, NY making it easy to stop by.
 Also, with office hours that run until 6 pm, you can fit the trip into your schedule.